Have you made the most out of geometric patterns?

 17. Play With Pixels

-Your looking at hundreds of them right this second: pixels.
+You're looking at hundreds of them right this second: pixels.
 Pixels are technology’s own pieces of geometric patterning and are a great piece of inspiration for your designs.
 Check out how Joe Kral has taken inspiration from the iconic computer mouse and has created this stunning layered effect.
-Also note how well aligned each element is.
+Also, note how well aligned each element is.
 If you’re going to work with pixel art, consider using a grid and aligning your elements to keep it looking neat.

 18. Experiment With Wire Frame Patterns